v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 ms.date: 09/12/2024
 ---

-# Data, privacy, and security compliance for Microsoft 365 Copilot in Viva Glint (preview)
+# Data, privacy, and security compliance for Microsoft 365 Copilot in Viva Glint

 > [!NOTE]
 > This feature is available to preview customers only, beginning on June 29, 2024.
 Features described here are subject to change.